jonsuh/jonsuh.com/_posts/2015-02-01-social-share-links.md

 It’s important to design and build sites responsibly—people pay for data and to truly serve a global audience where 3G and 4G networks are luxuries or nonexistent, every byte of data transferred matters.

-Here’s a breakdown of loading social share scripts from some of the most popular sites:
+Here’s a breakdown of loading social sharing scripts from some of the most popular sites:

 | Site       | Files    | Size        |
 | :--------- |:--------:| -----------:|